ClimateBenchPress/compressor/README.md

 # ClimateBenchPress

-This repository contains the code to download the datasets for the ClimateBenchPress compression benchmark.
+This repository contains the main functionality for the ClimateBenchPress compression benchmark.

 ## Getting Started

 This project uses the uv package manager to handle dependencies.
-If you don't already have it installed follow the instructions at [https://docs.astral.sh/uv/getting-started/installation/](https://docs.astral.sh/uv/getting-started/installation/).
+If you don't already have it installed follow the instructions at <https://docs.astral.sh/uv/getting-started/installation/>.

 Next, clone this repository and within the project directory install all the necessary dependencies with:
 ```bash